 - (1) Applies to manufactured homes to be placed on a single lot or in a new or expansion to an existing manufactured home park or subdivision.
-Requires that manufactured homes that are placed or substantially improved within Zones A, AE, and X on sites (i) outside of a manufactured home park or subdivision, (ii) in a new manufactured home park or subdivision, (iii) in an expansion to an existing manufactured home park or subdivision or (iv) in an existing manufactured home park or subdivision or (iv) in an existing manufactured home park or subdivision or (iv) in an existing manufactured home park or subdivision or (iv) in an existing manufactured home park or subdivision or (iv) in an existing manufactured home park or subdivision or a permanent foundation such that the lowest floor of the manufactured home is elevated to or above the base flood elevation and be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement. - (2) Applies to manufactured homes to be placed in an existing manufactured home park or subdivision prior to the time these regulations are implemented.
-Requires that manufactured homes to be placed or substantially improved on sites in existing manufactured home parks or subdivisions within Zones A, AE and X that are not subject to the provisions of the previous paragraph be elevated so that either (i) the lowest floor of the manufactured home is at or above the base flood elevation, or (ii) the manufactured home chassis is supported by reinforced piers or other foundation elements that are no less than 36 inches in height above grade and be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.

-- (d) Floodways.
+Requires that manufactured homes that are placed or substantially improved within Zones A, AE, and X on sites (i) outside of a manufactured home park or subdivision, (ii) in a new manufactured home park or subdivision, (iii) in an expansion to an existing manufactured home park or subdivision or (iv) in an existing manufactured home park or subdivision or (iv) in an existing manufactured home park or subdivision or a permanent foundation such that the lowest floor of the manufactured home is elevated to or above the base flood elevation and be securely anchored to an adequately anchored foundation system to resist floation, collapse and lateral movement. - (2) Applies to manufactured homes to be placed in an existing manufactured home park or subdivision prior to the time these regulations are implemented.
+Requires that manufactured homes to be placed or substantially improved on sites in existing manufactured home parks or subdivisions within Zones A, AE and X that are not subject to the provisions of the previous paragraph be elevated so that either (i) the lowest floor of the manufactured home is at or above the base flood elevation, or (ii) the manufactured home chassis is supported by reinforced piers or other foundation elements that are no less than 36 inches in height above grade and be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement. - (d) Floodways.
 There are located within areas of Special Flood Hazards established in areas designated on the Flood Insurance Rate Map as floodways or areas that can be determined by the Administrator as floodways in the absence of designation on the FIRM Map.
-Since the floodway is extremely hazardous, the following provisions shall apply to all floodways: - (1) The alteration of any channel shall be minimized, except as may be required for improvement of wildlife habitat, or public health, safety and welfare; provided, however, that in no instance shall such alteration result in any increase in flood levels during the occurrence of the base flood discharge. - (2) Encroachments including fill, new construction, substantial improvements, placement of bridges and drainage structures, and other development are prohibited unless certification by a registered professional engineer, licensed in the State of Colorado, is provided demonstrating that such encroachments will not result in any increase in flood levels during the occurrence of the base flood discharge. - (3) If the above paragraph is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of this Article.
+Since the floodway is extremely hazardous, the following provisions shall apply to all floodways: - (1) The alteration of any channel shall be minimized, except as may be required for improvement of wildlife habitat, or public health, safety and welfare; provided, however, that in no instance shall such alteration result in any increase in flood levels during the occurrence of the base flood discharge.

+- (2) Encroachments including fill, new construction, substantial improvements, placement of bridges and drainage structures, and other development are prohibited unless certification by a registered professional engineer, licensed in the State of Colorado, is provided demonstrating that such encroachments will not result in any increase in flood levels during the occurrence of the base flood discharge. - (3) If the above paragraph is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of this Article.